 Health IT company Greenway Health has been in this space for the past 30 years.
 It offers several options when it comes to electronic medical records (EMR) such as Intergy, Prime Suite, and Success EH..
 Read more

 Practice Fusion, an Allscripts company, founded in 2005 is the #1 cloud-based ambulatory EHR platform in the United States.
 It has a partnership with some of the leading medical billing software compa..
 Read more

 Kareo was founded in 2004 and has been in business for over 13 years.
 The solution is purpose-built to cater to the unique needs of independent small practices, avoiding the standard complicated, time..
 Read more

 Clinicient provides an EHR system that is specially designed for outpatient rehab.
 It covers a wide range of necessary features ranging from registering your patients to managing their billing.

 ChiroTouch is an Electronic Health Record (EHR) company established in 1999.
 It is designed to facilitate small and medium-sized practices.
 The system is fully integrated with a seamless medical bil..
 Read more

-Your success is closely linked to finding niche specific solutions.
+Your success is closely linked to finding niche-specific solutions.
 And that’s what we’ll help you with below.
-You need an EHR software package that can help you manage your unique practice better.
+You need an electronic health record software package that can help you manage your unique practice better.
 And it’s not an average EHR program.

 Firstly we’ll cover a few basic features you should consider no matter what your medical specialty is.
 This will optimize general functioning.